qsnake/gpaw/doc/tutorials/all-electron/all_electron_density.rst

 Getting the all-electron density
 ================================

+XXX rewrite this page!

 The variational quantity of the PAW formalism is the pseudo-density ñ.
 This is also the density returned by the ``GetDensityArray`` method of the GPAW calculator.
 Sometimes it is desirable to work with the true all-electron density.
-The PAW formalism offers a recipe for reconstructing the all-electron density from the pseudo-density, and in GPAW, this can be reached by the method ``get_all_electron_density`` of the ``Calculator`` class.
+The PAW formalism offers a recipe for reconstructing the all-electron density from the pseudo-density, and in GPAW, this can be reached by the method ``get_all_electron_density`` of the ``GPAW`` class.

 This tutorial describes how to get and use the all-electron density.